QubesOS/qubes-doc/UserFaq.md

 Some users have been able to do this, but it is neither recommended nor supported.
 Qubes should be installed bare-metal.
 (After all, it uses its own bare-metal hypervisor!)

-### Why does my network adapter not work (wired, wireless)?
+### Why does my network adapter not work?

-You may have an adapter, that is not compatible with open-source drivers shipped by Qubes.
+You may have an adapter (wired, wireless), that is not compatible with open-source drivers shipped by Qubes.
 There may be a binary blob, which provides drivers in the linux-firmware package.

 Open a terminal and run `sudo yum install linux-firmware` in the TemplateVM upon which your NetVM is based.
 You have to restart the NetVM after the TemplateVM has been shut down.